Air Disaster Memorial

 Lieutenant General Sir Brudenell White had a distinguished military career, especially related to World War 1.
 He is credited with being one of the founders of the Australian Imperial Force.
 White was Chief of the General Staff at the time of the plane crash.

-The memorial has a special association with these men because it commemorates their untimely deaths in a single accident while traveling back to Canberra in an RAAF plane as part of official duties, and that most of these men were important figures in the defence of Australia at a time of war.
+The memorial has a special association with these men because it commemorates their untimely deaths in a single accident while travelling back to Canberra in an RAAF plane as part of official duties, and that most of these men were important figures in the defence of Australia at a time of war.

 Looking at the Memorial